 In the early 1800s, The Queen's Bush was a wild tract of unsurveyed land.
 John Little, a black Queen's Bush settler, was interviewed in the early 1850s by Benjamin Drew for his book, A North-Side View of Slavery.
-Mr. Little said that, "We heard of the Queen's Bush, where any people might go and settle, colored or poor, and might have a reasonable chance to pay for the land.
+Mr. Little said, "We heard of the Queen's Bush, where any people might go and settle, colored or poor, and might have a reasonable chance to pay for the land.
 We set out to find the Queen's Bush ...Then we marched right into the wilderness, where there were thousands of acres of woods which the chain had never run round since Adam."

 When the Queen's Bush was surveyed, settlers (squatters) feared losing the land they poured their sweat into.
-In 1847, Black settlers sent a petition to the Governer-General of Canada.
+In 1847, Black settlers sent a petition to the Governor-General of Canada.
 Livas "Joseph" Anderson and Robert Freeman both signed the petition.
 The petition read in part:

-"...we earnestly intreat your Excellency favour to grant your pettrs this their Humble request for if your pettrs is driven from our little Homes our distress will be great ... we are loyal subjects to our sovering Queen Victoria every man and when the outbreak of '37 took place we turned out to a man in defense of the Country and done our duty as soldiers and is ready and willing at any time to the same."
+"...we earnestly entreat your Excellency favour to grant your pettrs this their Humble request for if your pettrs is driven from our little Homes our distress will be great ... we are loyal subjects to our sovering Queen Victoria every man and when the outbreak of '37 took place we turned out to a man in defense of the Country and done our duty as soldiers and is ready and willing at any time to the same."

 The petitioners never received a response.